ASH11Hart/PreparationAPI/docs.md

 This documentation describes the new robotic dog **Marley**.

-Marley can come when called by using the command Andale, bark on command with the command Bark, and roll over to have his tummy rubbed.
+Marley can come when called by using the command Andale, bark on command with the command Bark, and roll over to have his stomach rubbed.